'Dancing With The Stars' Spoilers: Season 26 Debut Gets Athletes Off To Intense Start, First Eliminations Loom

 What is each of the pairs dancing Monday night during the DWTS premiere?
 Dancing with the Stars spoilers indicate that three contestants will dance the cha cha while another three will do the salsa.
 Three pairs are set to do the foxtrot as well, which means just one has been tasked with the Viennese waltz this time around.

 Adam Rippon and Jenna Johnson will cha cha to RuPaul’s “Sissy That Walk” while Josh Norman and Sharna Burgess will use the Bruno Mars song “Finesse” for theirs.
-Kareem Abdul-Jabbar and Lindsay Arnold will also cha cha during the Dancing with the Stars premiere and they’ll be using the Steve Wonder classic “Signed, Sealed, Delivered (I’m Yours).”
+Kareem Abdul-Jabbar and Lindsay Arnold will also cha cha during the Dancing with the Stars premiere and they’ll be using the Stevie Wonder classic “Signed, Sealed, Delivered (I’m Yours).”

 When it comes to the foxtrot, DWTS fans will be watching Jennie Finch Daigle and Keo Motsepe dance to Carrie Underwood’s “All-American Girl” and Johnny Damon and Emma Slater will hit the dance floor with John Fogerty’s “Centerfield” supporting their moves.
 The third foxtrot comes from Tonya Harding and Sasha Farber, who are using the Whitney Houston and Mariah Carey song “When You Believe” to back up their performance.